Julianoeichelberger/DBuild/README.md

 Param -b   you'll make the build of the projects defined in DBuild.json;

-param -1 to install packages
+param -i to install packages

+param -m to generate metrics

 Param -ci  Execute in continuoes integration mode (without waiting for command);